IGDERZEN-Zakaria/Spring-Security/README.md

 ![springinitinspect.png](images%2Fspringinitinspect.png)

-this is an example of form based authentication
+this is an example of form-based authentication

 ### Basic Auth